Skip to main content

 2023

-On the LakeQuality nonprofit efficiency rubric, Vanderbilt University Medical Center pulls an A — the highest available grade.
-The 82/100 composite reflects a combination of program-focused spending, controlled overhead, and the kind of multi-year financial discipline that grant-makers look for.
+On the NonprofitTruth efficiency rubric, Vanderbilt University Medical Center pulls an A — the highest available grade.
+The 91/100 composite reflects strong financial reserves, controlled officer compensation, and the kind of multi-year financial discipline that grant-makers look for.

 On revenue, Vanderbilt University Medical Center is among the largest U.S. nonprofits: $6.9B in 2023 reported revenue.
 Organizations at this scale typically operate hospitals, university systems, or national federations — the financial pattern looks more like a corporation than the small-charity stereotype.
-Vanderbilt University Medical Center directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the reserves factor, Vanderbilt University Medical Center scores well — assets relative to annual spending sit in the range nonprofit-finance experts consider healthy (roughly three months to two years of operating expenses).

 $6.9B